GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/casedThermoElasticWellbore/Example.rst

   inputFiles/wellbore/CasedThermoElasticWellbore_smoke.xml

 -----------------------------------------------------------
-Geometry and Mesh
+Geometry and mesh
 -----------------------------------------------------------

 The internal wellbore mesh generator ``InternalWellbore`` is employed to create the mesh of this wellbore problem.
 The radii of the casing cylinder, the cement sheath cylinder and the far-field boundary of the surrounding rock formation are defined by a vector ``radius``.
-In the tangent direction, ``theta`` angle is specified from 0 to 90 degree to simulate the problem on a quarter of the wellbore geometry.
+In the tangent direction, ``theta`` angle is specified from 0 to 90 degrees to simulate the problem on a quarter of the wellbore geometry.
 The problem is under plane strain condition and therefore we only consider radial thermal diffusion on a single horizontal layer.
 The trajectory of the well is defined by ``trajectory``, which is vertical in this case.
 The ``autoSpaceRadialElems`` parameters allow for optimally increasing the element size from the wellbore to the far-field zone.
 In this example, the auto spacing option is only applied to the rock formation.
 The ``useCartesianOuterBoundary`` with a value 3 specified for the rock layer transforms the far-field boundary to a circular shape.
 The ``cellBlockNames`` and ``elementTypes`` define the regions and related element types associated to casing, cement sheath, and rock.

 .. literalinclude:: ../../../../../../../inputFiles/wellbore/CasedThermoElasticWellbore_benchmark.xml
   :language: xml